What is Orienteering?

 Orienteering is an exciting and challenging sport that combines running with navigation.
 The aim is to navigate between marked points on a map at different levels of difficulty to suit your ability and age.
-At competitive levels of orienteering, the aim to to complete the course in the fastest possible time.

 Orienteering suits all ages and fitness levels.
 You can choose to run, jog, or walk around an orienteering course.
 At an orienteering event you select a course that suits you.
 In competitive orienteering, the aim is to get around a course as fast as possible.